TrudAX/denistrunin-blog/src/draft/xpptools-fieldslist/index.md

 ---
 title: "Fields list form(if you like Table browser, you love it)"
-date: "2018-12-22T22:12:03.284Z"
+date: "2019-02-13T22:12:03.284Z"
 tags: ["Xpp tools"]
-path: "/financial-reporting-local-onebox"
+path: "/xpptools-fieldslist"
 featuredImage: "./logo.png"
 excerpt: "Fields list form is an extended version of the standard Show all fields form with the additions features such as displaying all fields the the extended information, compare and editing features"
 ---

-Currently you have the following standard options to work with the D365FO data that are not visible in the user interface
+Currently you have the following standard options to work with the D365FO data, that are not visible in the user interface

 - SQL via **SQL Management Studio**
 - **Table browser** form